Do I need a mortgage broker to buy a home?

 What makes mortgage brokers invaluable in our opinion is their ability to act quickly and independently.
 They often have strong relationships with a range of lenders and know the hoops to jump through for each one.

-Also, as the typical Brit moves every 8 years, applying for financing is something the average person rarely does.
+Also, as we typically moves every 8 years, applying for financing is something the average person rarely does.
 The figures speak for themselves.
 Over 60% of all mortgages are arranged using a mortgage broker.

 If you do decide to go alone or “execution-only”, then you have no recourse.
 While you can sue a broker or bank for giving you the wrong advice, you can’t take yourself to court.
 Also, you have no one to blame if your application gets rejected because it was filled out incorrectly.